Tinkerforge/doc/source/Hardware/Master_Extensions/RS485_Extension.rst

    :align: center
    :target: ../../_images/Extensions/extension_rs485_slave.jpg

-For master configuration choose "Master" and as type and input the addresses of the slaves in the network as a comma separated list.
+For master configuration choose "Master" as type and input the addresses of the slaves in the RS485 bus as a comma separated list.

 .. image:: /Images/Extensions/extension_rs485_master.jpg
    :scale: 100 %